Renukoot railway station

 Renukoot railway station is a small railway station in Sonbhadra district, Uttar Pradesh.
 Its code is RNQ.
 It serves Renukoot town.
 The station consists of two platforms.
 The platforms are well sheltered.
 It is well equipped with water and sanitation.
-The station is connected to major cities like Delhi, Kolkata, Lucknow, Jammu, Ranchi, Patna, Jabalpur, and Bhopal.
+The station is connected to major cities like Delhi, Kolkata, Lucknow, Jammu, Ranchi, Patna, Jabalpur, and Bhopal.The matter for connecting 152 km railway line from Renukoot to Ambikapur is pending in the Railway Board.
+This is a long awaited demand of the people of Chhattisgarh and Uttar Pradesh.

 Trains

 Some of the trains that runs from Renukoot are: